What Can You Really Do with a Nursing Informatics Degree?

 Improve Patient Outcomes

-Nurse informaticists use their training to strengthen communication between providers and patients, and facilitate the flow of data within systems.
+Nurse informaticists strengthen communication between providers and patients by facilitating the flow of data within systems.
 As a result, they help healthcare facilities maintain patient safety, leading to improved patient outcomes.

 Join a Rapidly Growing Field

-Growing technology, data analysis, and artificial intelligence in healthcare will continue to drive employment opportunities in nursing informatics.
-The U.S. Department of Labor projects nursing informatics jobs to increase by 10% between 2022 and 2032.
-They project over 51,000 new jobs in nursing informatics in that time period.
+The growth of data analytics and artificial intelligence in healthcare continue to drive employment opportunities in nursing informatics.
+The U.S. Bureau of Labor Statistics projects that nursing informatics jobs could increase by 11% between 2023 and 2033.

 Work from Home